-Omicron wasn’t sure how long it was that they streamed across the sky but when the peacekeeper finally slowed their flight Omicron felt as if her cheeks were bitten numb.
+Omicron wasn’t sure how long it was that they streamed across the sky, but when the peacekeeper finally slowed their flight, Omicron’s cheeks felt bitten numb

 “There it is,” the peacekeeper said, nodding to the spec of white that now loomed below them.

 A couple of kilometers away from the direction the peacekeeper had indicated glowed a cluster of psychedelic vitae reservoirs, the light from which bled into the sky in a smoky aurora of color.